Give Zakat

 Step 5: Calculate Zakat

-Donating Sadaqah for healthcare helps fund initiatives offering medical care to those in need.
+Donating Sadqa for healthcare helps fund initiatives offering medical care to those in need.
 This can involve building hospitals, providing equipment, medical treatments for lasting impact.

 Step 6: Pay Zakat